Modern Embedded C++ Tutorial — Zero-Overhead Abstractions

 Preface

-We often get the feeling—and it is most people's first reaction—that complex code abstractions will impact execution time.
-For example, compared to using classes, I have genuinely seen friends who prefer to just write scattered functions and go all in.
-They believe that using classes incurs a time overhead.
+We often share a common intuition, which is also the first reaction for most people—complex code abstractions negatively impact execution time.
+For instance, compared to using classes, I have genuinely seen friends who prefer to just "go all-in" with scattered functions because they believe using classes incurs a time overhead.

 This is actually a very common misconception.
-Many people instinctively assume that terms like "object-oriented," "classes," and "templates" must be slower than C. After all, abstraction sounds like wrapping several layers around originally simple code, so how could it not be slow?
+Many people instinctively assume that terms like "Object-Oriented," "Class," and "Template" imply slowness compared to C. After all, abstraction sounds like wrapping layers upon layers on top of simple code, so how could it not be slow?

-I'm not sure if Bjarne Stroustrup actually said this—I haven't verified the quote—but it certainly holds true: "You don't pay for what you don't use, and what you do use, you couldn't hand-code any better."
-Therefore, C++'s advanced abstraction features (such as classes, templates, and inline functions) should not produce extra runtime overhead after compilation.
-Their performance should be on par with hand-written low-level code.
+I'm not sure if Bjarne Stroustrup said this—I haven't verified the source—but the saying certainly holds merit: "You don't pay for what you don't use, and you can't write better hand-optimized code than what you use."
+Therefore, C++'s advanced abstraction features (such as classes, templates, and inline functions) should not generate additional runtime overhead after compilation; their performance should be on par with hand-written low-level code.
 This is the pursuit of C++.

-To put it plainly, we want the code written in C++ to be nearly as efficient as hand-written assembly, while being more maintainable.
-This sounds a bit like "having your cake and eating it too," but it is precisely the original design intent of C++—to give you high-level abstraction capabilities without making you pay a performance price.
+To put it simply, we want the code we write in C++ to have efficiency nearly identical to hand-written assembly, while being more maintainable.
+This sounds a bit like "having your cake and eating it too," but it is precisely the original design intent of C++—to give you high-level abstraction capabilities without forcing you to pay a performance penalty.

 Why is this important in embedded systems?

-In desktop applications or server development, we might not be sensitive to a difference of a few clock cycles.
-In embedded systems, however, the situation is completely different.
+In desktop application or server development, we might not be sensitive to a difference of a few clock cycles.
+However, in embedded systems, the situation is completely different.

-• Limited CPU performance - Every clock cycle is precious.
-Many MCUs might only run at a few tens of MHz, unlike your computer which easily reaches several GHz.
+- Limited CPU performance - Every clock cycle is precious.
+Many MCUs might only run at a few tens of MHz, unlike your PC which easily hits several GHz.

-• Constrained memory - ROM/RAM capacity is limited.
-An entire program might only have a few tens of KB of Flash, and a few KB of RAM.
+- Constrained memory - ROM/RAM capacity is limited.
+The entire program might only have a few dozen KB of Flash and a few KB of RAM.

-• Power constraints - Extra instructions mean more power consumption.
-For battery-powered devices, executing one more instruction drains a little more power.
+- Power constraints - Extra instructions mean more power consumption.
+For battery-powered devices, executing one more instruction consumes a bit more power.

-So in embedded development, we want code that is easy to maintain and understand, without sacrificing performance.
-Zero-overhead abstraction allows us to use modern C++ features to improve code maintainability without sacrificing performance.
-This is why we need to thoroughly understand this concept.
+Therefore, in embedded development, we want code that is maintainable and understandable, yet we cannot sacrifice performance.
+Zero-overhead abstractions allow us to use modern C++ features to improve code maintainability without sacrificing performance.
+This is why we need to understand this concept thoroughly.

 Example: GPIO Control